 Q: Does a Bitcoin Operator need to follow the travel rule, and if yes, what should be the upper threshold if over 3,000?”

 A: There is no upper threshold.
 I can tell you that right off the bat.
-And here’s my knowledge of this is that there’s various nuances to different types of what FATF calls virtual asset service providers in the cryptocurrency world.
-And if, whomever they are, based on their operations, they meet the definition of a money service business, then in turn, they must comply with the Bank Secrecy Act like any other money service business which means they must also comply with the travel rule.
+And here’s my knowledge of this is that there are various nuances to different types of what FATF calls virtual asset service providers in the cryptocurrency world.
+And if whoever they are, based on their operations, they meet the definition of a money service business, then in turn, they must comply with the Bank Secrecy Act like any other money service business which means they must also comply with the travel rule.

 Now where they have pushed back over the years is specifically in this, around this definition of money.
 So the travel rule says, “Well, it applies to transfers of money.”
 Well, the virtual currency world said, “Well, crypto isn’t defined as money so, therefore, it doesn’t apply to us.”
 Well, now this NPRM is now putting that to rest and saying, “Yes, cryptocurrency is now money so, therefore, there’s no question that transmittals of this are then subject to the travel rule.”